Top 15 Automated API Testing Tools 2025

 Feature highlights:

-• Real-time request/response panel for instant feedback
+- Real-time request/response panel

-• Supports REST, GraphQL, WebSocket, SSE, and gRPC (experimental)
+- Supports REST, GraphQL, WebSocket, SSE, and experimental gRPC

-• Offers environment variables, pre-request scripts, and collections
+- Environment variables, pre-request scripts, and collections

 Pricing: Free